boschresearch/unetgan/README.md

 <img src="overview.png" width="500">
 </p>

 PyTorch implementation of the CVPR 2020 paper "A U-Net Based Discriminator for Generative Adversarial Networks".
-The paper can be found [here](https://openaccess.thecvf.com/content_CVPR_2020/html/Schonfeld_A_U-Net_Based_Discriminator_for_Generative_Adversarial_Networks_CVPR_2020_paper.html).
-The code allows the users to reproduce and extend the results reported in the study.Please cite the above paper when reporting, reproducing or extending the results.
+The paper and supplementary can be found [here](https://openaccess.thecvf.com/content_CVPR_2020/html/Schonfeld_A_U-Net_Based_Discriminator_for_Generative_Adversarial_Networks_CVPR_2020_paper.html).
+Don't forget to have a look at the supplementary as well (the Tensorflow FIDs can be found there (Table S1)).
+The code allows the users to reproduce and extend the results reported in the study.
+Please cite the above paper when reporting, reproducing or extending the results.